-- A. Fleet Operations inspection of assets: Fleet Operations will be responsible for performing the initial safety, regulatory and serviceability inspections to bring the asset into the County's of Ventura's Fleet.
-All assets shall be inspected by Fleet Operations prior to coming into the fleet for safety, regulatory compliance, and future serviceability. - B. Vehicle Justification Form completed and signed by the agency/dDepartment Hhead, GSA Fleet Services, and CEO Analyst. - C. Required DMV Ppaperwork: - i.
-Certificate of Title or Certificate of Origin: the top portion that is sent to the DMV by the seller/donator must state: "County of Ventura, GSA Fleet Services, 11201-A1 Riverbank Drive, Ventura, CA 93004"." - ii.
-Bill of Ssale signed by the seller and Purchasing Agent. - i.iii.
-Copy of linvoice or Aagreement to Ddonate.
+- A. Fleet Operations inspection of assets: Fleet Operations will be responsible for performing the initial safety, regulatory and serviceability inspections to bring the asset into the County's Fleet. - B. Vehicle Justification Form completed and signed by the agency/department head, GSA Fleet Services, and CEO Analyst. - C. Required DMV paperwork: - Certificate of Title or Certificate of Origin: the top portion that is sent to the DMV by the seller/donor must state: "County of Ventura, GSA Fleet Services, 11201-A1 Riverbank Drive, Ventura, CA 93004." - ii.
+Bill of sale signed by the seller and Purchasing Agent. - iii.
+Copy of invoice or agreement to donate.

 Standardized general use fleet vehicles promote efficient and effective management of the County's fleet and shall be acquired whenever possible.
-Standard general use vehicles are compact sedans as classified by the manufacturer.
-Cand colors may be mixed factory standard paint colors.
+Standard general use vehicles are sedans and colors may be mixed factory standard paint colors.
 The Deputy Director - Fleet Services may approve requests for special colors as required for law enforcement and other specific use.